LorenzoLotti/ShortQuickCode/README.md

 # Short quick code
-Quick and short code in C#.
+Short and quick code in any language.